 Other intangible assets with finite lives are amortised over the useful economic life and assessed for impairment.
 Patents are carried at cost and amortised on a straight-line basis over the period of the patent, but not exceeding 20 years.
-Trademarks are considered to have indefinite lives and are carried at cost and assessed annually for impairment.
+While Trademarks are considered to have indefinite lives, the Company has a policy of amortising Trademarks over 10 years (being the initial life of a Trademark before renewal).
+Accordingly, Trademark are initially carried at cost then amortised over 10 years.